JoeKarlsson/go-home-tanuki/readme.md

 ## 🚢 Deployment

-The game automatically deploys to GitHub Pages when you push to the master branch.
+The game automatically deploys to GitHub Pages when you push to the main branch.
 The GitHub Actions workflow (`.github/workflows/deploy.yml`) handles building and deploying the game.

 To enable GitHub Pages: